The-Wishlist-Co/docs/index.md

 - [**Merchant Service API**](merchantsSvcAPI.md#merchants-api)

-  The Merchants resource stores information about a merchant and their stores.
-You can create, retrieve, update, and delete merchants using the Merchant Service api.
+  The Merchants Service enables the management of information about a merchant and their stores.
+You can create, retrieve, update, and delete merchants using the Merchant Service API.

   - [*Representations*](merchantsSvcAPI.md#representations)